hyprchs/cloudflare-tunnel-template/README.md

 - MLflow for training observability (https://mlflow.hyperchess.ai)
 - Inference servers for chat completion requests, running on a local GPU! (https://api.hyperchess.ai)

-This lets us self-host our full microservice stack during development (from a laptop!), keeping cloud costs at $0, and progressively transition to cloud providers as-needed while we scale.
+This lets us self-host our full microservice stack during development (from a laptop!), keep cloud costs at $0, and progressively transition to cloud providers as-needed while we scale.

 A few other notes: